-Norris "Orley" Johnson is a Se nior in the school of Applied Arts and Sciences majoring in Education.
-He is the manager of the commissary in the men's dorm, a member of the Letterman's club. played on the commissary crooks intramural softball team! which last year won the championship, and will be married on December 16.
-The voted him "the most outstanding athlete from Detroit Lakes in the By Bibler Social Spy . . .
+Norris "Orley" Johnson is a Senior in the school of Applied Arts and Sciences majoring in Education.
+He is the manager of the commissary in the men's dorm a men's dorm. member of the Letterman's club, played on the commissary crooks intramural softball teams which last year won the championship, and will be married on December 16.
+The lucky girl is Marilvn Tuppie" Norris Johnson Smith.
+But that still is not all.
+Last year the city of Detroit Lakes voted him "the most outstanding athlete from Detroit Lakes in the last 50 years.
+In addition to that honor, he held for several years the Minnesota State pole vault Reporters... good many people, has waited for record, and is at the present one many months to see.
+After a slow of the outstanding track men in By Bibler Social Spy . . .

 Christmas Brings On Parties Or Spirits by Lorrie Brown Basketball, Christmas parties, term parties, record parties, party parties-Ah yes, a festive week!
 On Tuesday, the Sigma Chi's and KAT's had their annual orphan partyy from 5 to 8.

-The Kappa house now boasts a Christmas tree as a result of a tree trimming party on Tuesday when nonsense gifts were ex- The KD's and the AGR's got together on Wednesday for their annual Kiddies' Christmas party.
+The Kappa house now boasts a Christmas tree as a result of a tree trimming party on Tuesday when nonsense gifts were exchanged.
+The KD's and the AGR's got to gether on Wednesday for their annual Kiddies' Christmas party.
 On Wednesday the Kappa mother's club gave Christmas gifts for the house at a party from 4 to 6.
 On Thursday, more Christmas parties!
-The Gamma Phi's and the ATO's met at the Tau house to enertain orphans at a Christmas pary.
-Also on Thursday the Phi Mu's ntertained Kappa Psi's at the Phi The stove was hot at the Kappa louse Thursday when they got together for a lollypop party.
-The products of the party will be welomed when they entertain orphans at a Christmas party next week.
+The Gamma Phi's and the ATO's met at the Tau house to entertain orphans at a Christmas party.
+Also on Thursday the Phi Mu's entertained Kappa Psi's at the Phi Mu house.
+The stove was hot at the Kappa house Thursday when they got to-gether for a lollypop party.
+The products of the party will be welcomed when they entertain orphans at a Christmas party next week.
 Tonight-basketball!
-The AC neets Gustavus Adolphus at the Field House at 8.
+The A meets Gustavus Adolphus at the Field House at 8.